 Taking the hardship out of friendship

-April Fools I'd interviewed Bill Gates so many times over the past 20 years but had never seen him in this kind of mood.
+April Fool I'd interviewed Bill Gates so many times over the past 20 years but had never seen him in this kind of mood.
 On this unusual day last month, the typically unemotional man displayed a profound, passionate glimmer of the eye.

 "I've come up with something that will make Steve Jobs cry," he told me.
 "This is a taste, refinement and a glorious user interface on a scale that he's never imagined."